Market Architecture

 Market Creation

 Markets are created in pairs via a public contract call, enabling the caller to create a set of corresponding markets.
 When a market pair is created, the market creator must pass values for the required markets parameters.
-These parameters are immutable and dictate the characteristics/terms of each market.
+These parameters are immutable, with the exception of the fee parameters, and dictate the characteristics/terms of each market.

 The required parameters are: